Charles E W Bean, Diaries, AWM38 3DRL 606/57/1 - August - September 1916 - Part 3

 months later.
 The French

-some time last year, I believe
+some time last year, I believe,

 put down 14 different

 men.
-All except ore
+All except one

 returned to their particular